kwehage/greenscreen-framework/README.md

 processing hazard data from the Chemical Management Center, part of a Japanese governmental organization called the National Institute for Technology Evaluation.
-In the source code, the dataset is referred to as the ``GHS Japan country list'' and is available at the following url: http://www.safe.nite.go.jp/english/ghs/ghs_index.html.
+In the source code, the dataset is referred to as the *GHS Japan country list* and is available at the following url: http://www.safe.nite.go.jp/english/ghs/ghs_index.html.

 The code is used to automatically translate data to GreenScreen format and perform a GreenScreen benchmark assessment.
 The translation from